renovatebot/renovate/lib/modules/platform/gerrit/index.md

 - Set your HTTP access token as an environment variable `RENOVATE_PASSWORD`
 - Set your HTTP access token when you run Renovate in the CLI with `--password=`

-Make sure this user is allowed to assign the Code-Review label with "+2" to his own changes or "automerge" can't work.
+Make sure this user is allowed to assign the Code-Review label with "+2" to their own changes or "automerge" can't work.

 Remember to set `platform=gerrit` somewhere in your Renovate config file.

 ## Renovate PR/Branch-Model with Gerrit and needed Permissions

 If you use the "Code-Review" label and want `automerge` working, then you have to enable `gerritAutoApprove=true` in your Renovate config.
-In this case the bot will automatically add the _Code-Review_ label with the value "+2" to each created "pull-request" (Gerrit-Change).
+In this case Renovate will automatically add the _Code-Review_ label with the value "+2" to each created "pull-request" (Gerrit-Change).

+!!! note
-_Important: The login should be allowed to give +2 for the Code-Review label._
+The login should be allowed to give +2 for the Code-Review label.

 The Renovate option `automergeType: "branch"` makes no sense for Gerrit, because there are no branches used.
 It works similar to the default option `"pr"`.

-## optional Features
+## Optional Features

-The [StabilityDays](https://docs.renovatebot.com/configuration-options/#stabilitydays) feature can be used.
+The [stabilityDays](https://docs.renovatebot.com/configuration-options/#stabilitydays) feature can be used.
 It needs only a corresponding Gerrit-Label (default `Renovate-Stability`) and the permission to set the min/max value.

 There is no special Submit-Rule necessary to block submits for renovate usage, (i.e. can be _Trigger Votes_ only)